-characteristics including age, gender, education, central connection (i.e. membership or alternate membership of the party central committee), and localness (i.e. whether the secretary was born or promoted in the same province as the current position).
-In results not reported, we find that most of these personal characteristics are not statistically significant.
-The only significant indicator is membership of the party central committee but including this indicator does not change our second-stage results, indicating the robustness of our baseline regression of Table 2.
+Our baseline analysis treated all provincial party secretaries as facing similar incentives and tenure prospects.
+One concern is that these may in fact be correlated with party secretaries' personal characteristics, leading to an omitted variable bias.
+For example, a party secretary more connected to the central committee may have better promotion perspectives, also before the five-year appointment period ends.
+To alleviate this concern, we undertake a robustness test by adding to the first-stage regression the controls for party secretaries' personal characteristics including age, gender, education, central connection (i.e. membership or alternate membership of the party central committee), and localness (i.e. whether the secretary was born or promoted in the same province as the current position).25 In results not reported, we find that most of these personal characteristics are not statistically significant.
+The only significant indicator is membership of the party central committee but including this indicator does not change our second-stage results, indicating the robustness of our baseline regression of Table 3.
 We therefore opt for a more parsimonious specification.

 A related concern is that a tenure longer than 5 years reflects a reappointment after the first five-year term.
 To the extent that the reappointment has been made conditional on previous performance, the fact of the reappointment may be correlated with local economic conditions.
 To address this concern, we restrict the estimation to a sample with party secretaries' tenure of 5 years or less.
-The results (Table 8) are very similar to the baseline.
+The results (Table 9) are very similar to the baseline.